-- all visitors (including parents and volunteers) are required to obtain a visitor's pass from the front desk after providing a photo ID. - all visitors must display the visitor's pass at all times while in the building - no parent or other visitor is allowed to enter a classroom without first obtaining permission from the office minors will need to bring to school a written letter from their parents or guardians giving express permission to visit the school.
+All visitors (including parents and volunteers) are required to obtain a visitor's pass from the front desk after providing a photo ID

+All visitors must always display the visitor's pass while in the building

+No parent or other visitor is allowed to enter a classroom without first obtaining permission from the office

-To minimize disruptions, we request that all messages or items for students should be brought to the office and not sent or delivered directly to the classroom.
+To minimize disruptions, we request that all messages or items for students be brought to the office and not sent or delivered directly to the classroom.

 Alumni and former students who wish to visit classrooms are asked to call the Head of School to ascertain if the class schedule will accommodate visitors.
-For legal and liability reasons, former students who are
+For legal and liability reasons, former students who are minors will need to bring to school a written letter from their parents or guardians giving express permission to visit the school.